vandsh/vandsh.github.io/_posts/2018-02-28-spe-refactor-renderings.md

 tags: Sitecore Powershell SPE
 ---

-Recently I came across a site that needed some Project and Solution level refactoring.
+Recently I came across a site that needed some Project and Solution level refactoring (ugh, namespace changes).
 Having needed to do this in the past, I was dreading having to go thru the `Controller Renderings` and having to update the values for the `Controller` and/or `Action` to match the new namespace.
 Thankfully, using a very similar setup as I have in the past, I was able to pull this off easily using [Sitecore Powershell Extensions](https://marketplace.sitecore.net/en/Modules/Sitecore_PowerShell_console.aspx).

 ### Batch Update Rendering Controllers
 ```powershell